The Girl in the Limousine (play): History

 Wilson Collison wrote the initial version of the play and offered it to producer Al Woods, who had previously produced Up in Mabel's Room, a play Collison co-wrote with Otto Hauerbach.
 Woods gave it to Avery Hopwood for revisions.
 The play was initially titled Betty's Bed, but was changed for production to The Girl in the Limousine, despite the fact that no female character is in a limousine at any time during the story.

 The play's Broadway opening was at the Eltinge 42nd Street Theatre on October 6, 1919.
 John Cumberland and Doris Kenyon starred as Tony and Betty.
 It ran on Broadway until January 31, 1920, with 137 performances.
-The play subsequently went on tour, appearing in cities such as Chicago, Philadelphia, Pittsburgh, and San Francisco with John Arthur and Nancy Fair leading the cast.
+The play subsequently went on tour, appearing in cities such as Kansas City, Chicago, Philadelphia, Pittsburgh, and San Francisco with John Arthur and Nancy Fair leading the cast.

 Reception

 The Brooklyn Daily Eagle said the play "lost its humor in plain coarseness and indecency" and claimed it "exhausts the possibilities for vulgarity".
 The New York Tribune said it used "familiar formulae" and had only one good joke.
 In The Evening World, Charles Darnton called it "mechanical" and said audiences would be bored rather than shocked.
 Dorothy Parker, writing in Vanity Fair, found it "undeniably very funny".
+George Jean Nathan for the literary magazine The Smart Set wrote: "Avery Hopwood..., it begins to look, is selling his artistic soul to the highest bidder".